Python-GIS-book/site/source/part1/chapter-03/md/02-basic-plotting.md

 We skipped over the datetime data type in Lesson 6, but you can find [a brief introduction to datetime in Lesson 6](https://geo-python-site.readthedocs.io/en/latest/notebooks/L6/advanced-data-processing-with-pandas.html#datetime-optional-for-lesson-6).
 ```

-Just as we did last week, we'll read our data file by passing a few parameters to the Pandas `read_csv()` function.
+Just as we did last week, we'll read our data file by passing a few parameters to the pandas `read_csv()` function.
 In this case, however, we'll include a few additional parameters in order to read the data with a *datetime index*.
 Let's read the data first, then see what happened.

 ```python
 fp = r'data/029740.txt'